Art, Wellbeing and Health

 Creating something tangible builds a strong sense of self-worth.

-• Participants experience achievement and pride in their work
+• Participants experience achievement and pride in their work.

-• Art allows exploration of personal identity, culture, and interests
+• Art allows exploration of personal identity, culture, and interests.

-• Encourages independence and decision-making
+• Encourages independence and decision-making.

 Exhibiting or selling artwork can be especially transformative—shifting identity from “client” to artist.